Buffalo Springs Reservoir 2024 Survey Report

 Fish Community

-- Prey species: Electrofishing catch of Gizzard Shad was high, and most Gizzard Shad were available as prey to most sport fish.
+- Prey species: Electrofishing catch of Gizzard Shad was high, and most Gizzard Shad were available as prey to sport fish.
 Electrofishing catch of Bluegill was also high, and most Bluegill were 6-inches long or smaller.

 Management Strategies